jmcglone/jmcglone.github.io/_posts/2018-04-03-Tools-for-microarchitectural-benchmarking.md

 - : Instruction executed, waiting to be retired.
 ```

-Resource pressure view doesn't seem right, as we know that `bswap` instruction can be executed only on PORT1 on Ivy Bridge.
+Resource pressure view doesn't seem right, as we know that `bswap` instruction can be executed only on PORT1 on Ivy Bridge (**UPD 06.04.2018:** issue has been fixed [r329211](http://llvm.org/viewvc/llvm-project?view=revision&revision=329211)).
 However, reciprocal throughput is correct (equals to 1).
 Because throughput is correct, timeline view also seems to be correct.
 On later iterations (see iteration #9) we can spot that execution starts to be limited by `bswap` instructions.
 You can observe the same picture in my previous post [Understanding CPU port contention](https://dendibakh.github.io/blog/2018/03/21/port-contention).

 Complete output of this run can be found on my [github](https://github.com/dendibakh/dendibakh.github.io/tree/master/_posts/code/Tools_for_microarchitectural_benchmarking/mca/mca.out).

 #### limitations

 This tool is really fresh and has significant restrictions.
-From this email thread:
+From this [email thread](https://groups.google.com/forum/#!msg/llvm-dev/QwoBh1EXv60/F57decl9AwAJ;context-place=forum/llvm-dev):
 > The tool only models the out-of-order portion of a processor.
 Therefore, the instruction fetch and decode stages are not modeled.
 Performance bottlenecks in the frontend are not diagnosed by this tool.
 The tool assumes that instructions have all been decoded and placed in a queue.
 Also, the tool doesn't know anything about branch prediction and simultaneous mutithreading.
 >
 > Also the tool has very relaxed model for LSUnit (load and store unit).
 It doesn't know when store-to-load forwarding may occur and doesn't attempt to predict whether a load or store hits or misses the L1 cache.